 Access Roads and Parking Areas

-The Access Roads and Parking Areas shall be constructed in accordance with details approved under reference 17/02817/AOD as amended by 18/02102/AOD and 19/02559/AOD unless alternative or amended details are agreed in writing with the local planning authority and the Access Roads and Parking Areas shall be retained thereafter.
+The access roads and parking areas shall be constructed in accordance with details approved under reference 17/02817/AOD as amended by 18/02102/AOD and 19/02559/AOD unless alternative or amended details are agreed in writing with the local planning authority and the access roads and parking areas shall be retained thereafter.

-No part of the Eastern Terminal Extension hereby approved shall be occupied until the temporary access roads giving access to the A1117 and a temporary taxi feeder park are provided and which shall remain in place until the permanent Access Roads and Parking Areas approved under this condition are completed.
+No part of the Eastern Terminal Extension hereby approved shall be occupied until the temporary access roads giving access to the A1117 and a temporary taxi feeder park are provided and which shall remain in place until the permanent access roads and parking areas approved under this condition are completed.

 Reason: To ensure the development makes adequate provision for the off-street parking and maneuvering of vehicles likely to be associated with the approved use.